Giving Beyond the Checkbook

 Derek Loeb

 There are almost as many ways to support conservation as there are reasons to love Oregon’s desert.
-Here we highlight five ways to donate to preserve the environment you love that you may not have considered just yet.
+Here, we highlight a few ways to donate to preserve the environment you love that may not be top of mind.
+With creativity and generosity, millions of acres of public land across Oregon’s high desert will gain and sustain the protection they so richly deserve.

 Oregon Natural Desert Association’s federal non-profit tax ID is 94-3098621.